INSECT THEMEBook List

-We did a science project, well sorta LOL LOL we placed a couple pieces of fruit outside on the sidewalk and left them there.
-After about an hour or so we returned to the fruit to look at the ants and talk about what they were doing, why, and were they were taking this fruit.
+We did a science project, well sorta LOL LOL we placed a couple of pieces of fruit outside on the sidewalk and left them there.
+After about an hour or so we returned to the fruit to look at the ants and talk about what they were doing, why, and where they were taking this fruit.
 After we were done with that we made ants.

 egg carton (cut each egg carton into 4--3 segments each, to form the ant body)

 black paint or black markers (we used markers)